-Over the next couple of months we’ll be bringing you all the tales of our adventures, reviews of the places we’ve stayed and a ton of advice as to how to travel to East Africa and experience the amazing Safaris and romantic getaways in this unique corner of the globe.
+Over the next couple of months we’ll be bringing you all the tales of our adventures, reviews of the places we’ve stayed and a ton of advice as to how to travel to East Africa (including what to pack) and experience the amazing Safaris and romantic getaways in this unique corner of the globe.

 Here’s a brief snapshot of what we did and what will be coming up in the next couple of months:

 Day 1: Landing in Nairobi, Kenya at 3am we visited the Giraffe Sanctuary and David Sheldrick Wildlife Trust, an elephant orphanage before flying into the Masai Mara.
 We were met by our driver Eric from Kananga International before heading to the plains for a sundowner safari.
 Then arriving at Julia’s River Camp for dinner and some glamping.